flextype/docs.flextype.org/0.9.9/project/entries/en/rest-api/introduction/entry.md

 For more details <a href="[url]/en/rest-api/registry">read the reference guide for the Registry API</a>.

-#### Config

-The Flextype Config API organized around Representational State Transfer (REST) for delivering Config from Flextype to apps, websites and other.
-Config is delivered as JSON data.

-For more details <a href="[url]/en/rest-api/config">read the reference guide for the Config API</a>.

 #### Files

 The Flextype Files API organized around Representational State Transfer (REST) for delivering Files from Flextype to apps, websites and other.
 Files is delivered as JSON data.